UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Islands that are exactly 1 in size: Spawns a sticky-chest item (on a null slot)

+Match3 shards:
+When matched, a little sprite should pop up above them, just like when a shape is matched in CROPS!

 - Change one-ball tutorial-text:
 Instead of appearing on top of slots, we should spawn a button

+- Activations:
+Currently, there are many income-items that have 1/1 activations.
+I think we should change this!
+Give them 2/2 or 3/3 activations instead.
+It makes it more fun.
+Doesnt matter too much that its OP.
+(Maybe nerf one-ball to $1, but give it 3 activations?)

 - Proc gen food items: